EdwinVW/pitstop/src/Infrastructure.Messaging/README.md

 - A helper class (_MessageSerializer_) for serializing and deserializing commands and events to and from JSON.

 ## Release notes
+### Version 2.5.0
+- Refactored RabbitMQMessagePublisher so it keeps the connection to RabbitMQ open (in stead of recreating it with every publish action).

 ### Version 2.4.0
 - Upgraded all dependencies to the latest version.